bedrocksystems/BRiCk/doc/sphinx/pointers.rst

 optimizations.
 But since |project| pointer values need not have an address, we can reason about `x_ptr` uniformly, irrespective of optimizations.

+We use the function |link:bedrock.lang.cpp.semantics.ptrs#PTRS.ptr_vaddr| to compute the virtual address of a pointer.

 .. code-block:: coq

   Parameter ptr_vaddr : ptr -> option vaddr.